bertschneider/clj-geoip/README.md

     nil

 Use `lookup-service` to create a lookup service from a specific db file or `multi-lookup-service` to create one from both db files.
-Afterwords the service can be used to look up IPv4 and IPv6 addresses.
+Afterwards the service can be used to look up IPv4 and IPv6 addresses.

 ## Ring Handler